tahopen/tahopen-scheduler-plugin/README.md

-# pentaho-scheduler-plugin
+# tahopen-scheduler-plugin

-The current working source for pentaho-scheduler-plugin is contained in the "scheduler-plugin" branch.
+The current working source for tahopen-scheduler-plugin is contained in the "scheduler-plugin" branch.
 There is currently a pipeline for this branch that will build all the code

 **To build the project, from the root folder, execute:**